abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 and so on.

 But what if we want to parse the command output or the file content even more differentially?
-For instance, what if we want to extract programmatically from the output of **date** command only the seconds, and not the full timestamp '15:36:12' by specifying the 4th field?
-In order to achieve that, we need to change the field separator in **awk** to some non-default value.
+For instance, what if we want to extract programmatically from the output of the **date** command only the seconds, and not the full timestamp '15:36:12' by specifying the 4th field?
+To achieve that, we need to change the field separator in **awk** to some non-default value.
 This is achieved by manipulating the **awk** built-in variable **FS**.
 To set the field separator variable **FS** to some non-default value,  we use schematically the following syntax:

 ```bash
 awk 'BEGIN {FS="some-new-single-character-field-separator"} ... '
 ```
-The key word 'BEGIN' next to the code snippet enclosed in ```{ ... }``` ensures that that particular code snippet is executed only once, at the very beginning (analogously, there exists a key word 'END' in **awk** with the opposite meaning, i.e. that code snippet is executed only once at the very end).
+The key word 'BEGIN' next to the code snippet enclosed in ```{ ... }``` ensures that that particular code snippet is executed only once, at the very beginning (analogously, there exists a key word 'END' in **awk** with the opposite meaning, i.e., that code snippet is executed only once at the very end).

 For instance, if we want to use colon ```:``` as a field separator in **awk**, we must start with the following:

 ```bash
 awk 'BEGIN {FS=":"} ... '
 ```
-Therefore, to extract only the seconds from the output of **date** command, we can use the following code snippet:
+Therefore, to extract only the seconds from the output of the **date** command, we can use the following code snippet:
 ```bash
 $ date
 Wed Jun  3 16:18:44 CEST 2020